smnorris/roadintegrator/README.md

 ## Usage

-1. Extract RESULTS roads and convert to lines by manually running the FME workspace `ResultsPolyRoads2Line_FME2013.fmw`.
-The fmw currently only runs successfully on FME 2013, it bails when using FME 2014.
-Use the **Kamloops Desktop - ArcGIS 10** GTS to run this portion of the job.
-Note location of resulting layer for Step 2 below.

-2. Modify configuration files as required.
-Changing the path to the ResultsRoads layer generated in Step 1 above will likely be required:
+1. Modify configuration files as required.
+Changing the path to the ResultsRoads layer generated in setup above will likely be required:
     - `road_inputs.csv` - definitions (layer, query, included attributes, etc) for all inputs to analysis
     - `tiles.csv` - list of tiles to process (250k or 20k, 250 works well)
     - `config.yml` - misc config options (number of cores, grid to tile by)

-3. Extract and prepare source data, writing to working folder on TEMP (as specified in `config.yml`:
+2. Extract and prepare source data, writing to working folder on TEMP (as specified in `config.yml`):
 `python roadintegrator extract`
 Consider manually backing up the extract .gdb to a network drive in event of server reboot during processing.

-5. Run the integration/conflation job:
+3. Run the integration/conflation job:
 `python roadintegrator integrate`

-6. When processing is complete, copy output layer from `out.gdb` workspace on TEMP to desired location on a network drive.
+4. When processing is complete, copy output layer from `out.gdb` workspace on TEMP to desired location on a network drive.

 **NOTE** *The integrate command spawns as many processess as specified in `config.yml`!
 You can potentially consume a very significant portion of a server's resources.
 Please be aware of other users and only run large multiprocessing jobs during non-peak hours.*